WE ARE…

-The club exited administration in June 2014 with no money in the bank, and on day one, in line with the agreed business plan, the Foundation injected almost £1 million of essential working capital.
+The club exited administration in June 2014 with no money in the bank, and on day one, with Ann Budge as club CEO and chair (and in line with the agreed business plan), the Foundation injected almost £1 million of essential working capital.
 Over the following years, funding has continued to be provided, including a £3 million contribution to the Tynecastle Redevelopment Project (whose main focus was the new main stand), a contribution which was voted for overwhelmingly by the Foundation members.
-The continued funding from the Foundation will see the loan of £2.5 million from Bidco (1874) Limited repaid by mid-2020.
-This will be the final step in the transfer of the majority shareholding in the club to the supporters, with the Foundation receiving a 75.1% holding.

-Gerry Mallon (Chair)
+Gerry Mallon

 Gerry, who became chair of the Foundation in 2022, is chief executive of Tesco Bank and is a member of the Tesco plc executive committee.
 He served as Pro-Chancellor and Chair of Council at the University of Ulster and President of the Institute of Banking in Ireland, and recently completed a six-year term as chairman of the Irish Football Association.
 Gerry holds an economics degree from Cambridge University and received his MBA from Ulster Business School.